distrobox/hrun/README.md

 This is not a replacement for `host-spawn`, but a different approach to the same problem on those systems where Flatpak or DBus are not available.

-## What is left to do?

-- [x] Add an option to restrict the commands that can be run
-- [x] Add support for creating shims for host binaries
-- [x] Switch from TCP to Unix sockets
-- [ ] Code optimization